Ray-Young/ray-young.github.io/about.md

 Thanks to [Lirian Su][3], an awesome geek and nice guy, We worked together in developing a Version Control System at QAD Inc. and he taught me to use Git and Jekyll to publish and store my blogs.

-Now I am a graduate candidate in Boston University, major in Computer Science.
+Now I am a graduate candidate in Boston University, majoring in Computer Science.

 Love travel, love sports, love moives, love all fantastic things and awesome people.